-Two systems are marked on NTS maps for identifying points with reference to the rectangular grid.
+Two systems are marked on National Topographic System (NTS) maps for identifying points with reference to the rectangular grid: Civilian UTM Grid Reference System and Military Grid Reference System described below.

-Please read this note regarding an error in Military Grid references on National Topographic System maps.
+Please read this note regarding an error in Military Grid references on NTS maps.

 To begin with, if there is no possible confusion about the map sheet on which the reference falls, the Military Grid Reference System provides a very quick and easy method of referencing.
-As previously mentioned, topographic maps carry a rectangular grid with numbers in the margin identifying the horizontal and vertical lines.
-On large-scale maps (1/50 000 and larger) each number consists of two digits as shown below:
+The topographic maps carry a rectangular grid with numbers in the margin identifying the horizontal and vertical lines.
+On large-scale maps (1:50 000 and larger) each number consists of two digits as shown below:

 To give a reference for the church itself, we must imagine the square divided into 100 smaller squares (ten by ten).
 Then we estimate by eye that the church is six tenths of the way between lines 91 and 92, and four tenths of the way between lines 94 and 95.
 Using these figures, we can quote the easting as being 916 and the northing as 944.
 By convention these are combined into a reference of 916944.

-Even more precision can be obtained by using a roamer (a small transparent card graduated with units of the proper scale) as shown in Figure 6.
+A roamer is a small transparent card graduated with units of the appropriate scale.
+Using a roamer allows even more precision as shown in Figure 2.
 With the roamer, the reference can now be given as 91559435.
 Note that the reference always has an even number of digits, the first half representing the easting, the second half the northing.

-The Military Grid Reference System is convenient, but unfortunately reference numbers repeat themselves every 100 000 metres (100 km or about 62 miles).
-Therefore a method has been devised to identify the 100 000-metre squares by letters which are printed in blue on the face of all NTS maps.
-This is particularly important in the case of medium- and small-scale maps (1/250 000 and smaller), as unlettered references are ambiguous on a single map.
+The Military Grid Reference System is convenient, but unfortunately reference numbers repeat themselves every 100,000 metres (100 km or about 62 miles).
+Therefore a method has been devised to identify the 100,000-metre squares by letters which are printed in blue on the face of all NTS maps.
+This is particularly important in the case of medium- and small-scale maps (1:250 000 and smaller), as unlettered references are ambiguous on a single map.
 The identifying letters (two of them) are always given before the numbers.
-Figure 7, below, shows a reference on a 1/250 000 map (where grid lines are usually identified by a single number).
+Figure 3 shows a reference on a 1:250 000 map (where grid lines are usually identified by a single number).

 If, for some reason, a reference is required that is unique in the world, one must look in the margin of the map for the Grid Zone Designation.
 The zone, which is explained elsewhere, is one of the 60 strips of the projection.
 The zone number is followed by a letter which gives the general area north or south of the equator in bands of 8 degrees.
 Therefore the unique designation of the church if it were in the Ottawa area would be 18 T NT9293.